-- 2.1 The purpose of EDP's work is to advance the current understanding of the landscape and visual considerations and provide evidence of the suitability of the site for sustainable development in this regard. - 2.2 This preliminary landscape and visual appraisal has been informed by a desk study and a brief site walkover, undertaken during December 2016.
+- 2.1 This briefing paper has been prepared on behalf of Spitfire Bespoke Homes Ltd by EDP, to provide an overview of the landscape and visual aspects of the site. - 2.2 The purpose of EDP's work is to advance the current understanding of the landscape and visual considerations and provide evidence of the suitability of the site for sustainable development in this regard. - 2.3 This preliminary landscape and visual appraisal has been informed by a desk study and a brief site walkover, undertaken during December 2016.
 The information derived is discussed below.